-During this last 2 years I have discovered:
+During this last 3 years I have discovered:

-- Training can be delivered effectively through online media such as Zoom. - Workshops that can be delivered remotely and generate good feedback but which are probably better face to face include Presentation Skills and Creative Thinking. - I can deliver most of my workshops as a 3 hour session.
-The exception is Presentation Skills and a qualifier would be that Imposter Syndrome is better if blended with other reflective/video learning. - I have created a bank of supporting video content so workshops could be delivered entirely online or live workshops can be supported by blended content.
+- Training can be delivered effectively through online media such as Zoom. - Most of my workshops as a 3 hour session shorter or longer times can be agreed.
+The exception is Presentation Skills which really works best if participants have the time to deliver a presentation and receive constructive feedback - that takes time. - I have created a bank of supporting video content so workshops could be delivered entirely online or live workshops can be supported by blended content.

-As we plan training delivery for 2022 through 2023 I would ask you to consider:
+As we plan training delivery for 2023 through 2024 I would ask you to consider: